Igor Munteanu

-Igor Munteanu (born 10 August 1965) is a Moldovan politician and diplomat serving as member of Parliament of Moldova since 2019.
+Igor Munteanu (born 10 August 1965) is a Moldovan politician and diplomat.
 Between 2010 and 2015, he served as Ambassador of the Republic of Moldova to the United States of America and Mexico from 2010 to 2015 and Ambassador to Canada from 2011 to 2013.
 From 2016 he is teaching Public Policy and Political Administrative MA Courses at the Academy of Economic Studies (ASEM) in Chisinau.

 Biography

 Igor Munteanu was born on August 10, 1965, in Costuleni, Ungheni.
 He holds a Bachelor of Arts degree in Communications and Journalism (1989, Moldova State University), a master's degree in political analysis and administration (1992, Romania's National School of Political and Administrative Studies) and a Doctoral degree in Public Law (2002, Free International University of Moldova).
 He has expertise in the field of Public Policy, Public sector reform, Regional Development, Political Parties, having as educational background political sciences and law.

 Since 1993, Igor Munteanu has established together with a group of young intellectuals of Moldova one of the first think tanks, known as "Viitorul Foundation".
 The foundation has emerged into a specialized public research institute, IDIS Viitorul.
 Since 1996, Igor Munteanu has acted as Executive Director of IDIS Viitorul.